-Bumper to Bumper coverage is only available on what the industry calls “new cars”.
+Bumper to Bumper coverage is typically only available on lower mileage vehicles.
 In most cases these are vehicles that have less than 50,000 or 60,000 miles.

 An insider’s tip is “bumper to bumper does not cover the bumpers”.
 Contrary to the term “bumper to bumper” these policies do not cover every single part on your vehicle from bumper to bumper.
 Make sure you read the policy to see exactly what is not covered.
 However, this is the most extensive coverage you can buy.